 The environment has become increasingly polluted with contaminants and toxins, and these have a harmful impact on our health.
 They can cause respiratory diseases and cancer—and that's just for starters.
 By raising awareness of the issues with the air that sustains us, World Environment Day inspires us to do something about it and fix the environment we can't live without.

-How to Celebrate World Environment Day
+How to Observe World Environment Day

 1. Make a commitment to recycle